-Since 9/11, Major Pete Hegseth—infantry soldier, Ivy League scholar, veterans advocate, and military analyst—has had a front row seat to a decade's worth of insurgent warfare, partisan politics, and high-stakes debates; forging an informed, impassioned, and unique perspective on the future of America.
-A decorated soldier, Princeton/Harvard graduate, veterans advocacy leader, and FOX News contributor, Hegseth represents the next generation of American leaders.
+Since 9/11, Major Pete Hegseth—infantry soldier, Ivy League scholar, veterans advocate, and media commentator—has had a front row seat to a decade's worth of insurgent warfare, partisan politics, and high-stakes debates; forging an informed, impassioned, and unique perspective on the future of America.
+A decorated soldier, Princeton/Harvard graduate, veterans advocacy leader, and FOX NEWS contributor, Hegseth represents the next generation of American leaders.

-In May of 2016, Major Hegseth’s first book—In the Arena—will be published by Threshold Editions of Simon & Schuster.
+In May of 2016, Major Hegseth’s first book—IN THE ARENA—was published by Threshold Editions of Simon & Schuster.
 The book, which channels a famous Teddy Roosevelt speech, makes an impassioned argument for gritty citizenship at home and American leadership aboard—the combination of which can renew our exceptional nation and salvage a free world set adrift.

 Major Hegseth has deployed three times since 9/11, most recently returning from Afghanistan where he was the senior counterinsurgency instructor at the Counterinsurgency Training Center in Kabul from 2011-2012.
 Hegseth previously served in Iraq with the 3rd Brigade of the 101st Airborne Division for their 2005-2006 deployment, serving as an Infantry Platoon Leader in Baghdad in 2005, and as a Civil-Military Operations officer in Samarra in 2006.
 He also served in Guantanamo Bay for a year guarding detainees.
 Hegseth holds two Bronze Stars and a Combat Infantryman’s Badge for his time in Iraq and Afghanistan.